Vetrimaaran: Personal life

 Vetrimaaran was born in Cuddalore in 1975.
-His father Dr. V. Chitravel was a veterinary scientist and his mother Megala Chitravel is a noted novelist.
-He has an older sister.
+His father V. Chitravel was a veterinary scientist, and his mother Megala Chitravel is a novelist.
+He has an elder sister.
 He later moved to Ranipet.

 He is married to Aarthi whom he met at Loyola College where he was studying.
-They have two children, Poonthendrel and Kadiravan.
+They have two children, Poonthendrel and Kathiravan.

+Aarthi dubbed for Santhipriya in Bad Girl.

 Career

-Late 90s-2007: Beginning directions
+Late 90s–2007: Beginning directions

-While studying English literature at Loyola Collage, he undertook a course on Television presentation at the end of which he had to make a film.
+While studying English literature at Loyola College, he undertook a course on television presentation, at the end of which he had to make a film.
 While making the film, he learned of his inclination towards filmmaking.
 Later, he attended a seminar organised by Balu Mahendra, who at that time was a visiting professor at Loyola.
-Impressed by the veteran filmmaker Vetrimaaran decided that he'd learn filmmaking from him.
-Balu Mahendra then accepted him as one of his lead assistants.
-Following that he faced the dilemma of choosing between studies and Film.
-He opted for the latter which meant he had to opt out-of his course at Loyola.
-Balu Mahendra expanded his duties for the Tamil serial Kathai Neram (2000) and the Tamil films En Iniya Ponnilave (2001), Julie Ganapathy (2003), and Adhu Oru Kana Kaalam (2005).
-He has since credited Balu Mahendra as his mentor and the one who encouraged to follow his dream of becoming a director.
-He also acted in a brief role as Richard Rishi's assistant in Kadhir's Kadhal Virus (2002).
+Impressed by the veteran filmmaker, Vetrimaaran decided that he would learn filmmaking from him.
+Mahendra then accepted Vetrimaaran as one of his lead assistants.
+Following this, he faced the dilemma of choosing between studies and film.
+He opted for the latter, which meant he had to opt out of his course at Loyola.
+Mahendra expanded his duties for the Tamil serial Kathai Neram (2000) and the Tamil films En Iniya Ponnilave (2001), Julie Ganapathy (2003), and Adhu Oru Kana Kaalam (2005).
+Vetrimaaran has since credited Mahendra as his mentor and the one who encouraged him to follow his dream of becoming a director.
+Vetrimaaran also acted in a brief role as Richard Rishi's assistant in Kadhir's Kadhal Virus (2002).